 Family law solicitors who really understand military pensions

-A career in the UK armed forces is both physically and emotionally challenging, but it it’s challenges don’t end of the front line.
-At times bigger battles take place back home and it will come as no shock to find out that divorce rates involving those in the military are sadly high, certainly well above the civilian average.
-Long and often dangerous deployments in foreign countries are often cited as the main cause behind marital breakdown in the military, but sadly this can also make the process of the divorce itself more difficult.
+A career in the UK armed forces is both physically and emotionally challenging, but it’s challenges don’t end of the front line.
+Sadly, at times bigger battles take place back home and it will come as no shock to find out that divorce rates involving those in the military are sadly high, certainly well above the civilian average.
+Long and often dangerous deployments in foreign countries are often cited as the main cause behind marital breakdown in the military, and inevitably this can also make the process of the divorce itself more difficult.